Marshiano-Pandt/Project-Classification/README.md

 Project Goal

-- Discover drivers of customers churning
+- Look into drivers for customers churning
-- Use these drivers to develop a machine learning model to see if features chosen result in churning
+- Develop models to see if features chosen result in churning
-- Use the findings to further understand the customers and develop a plan on how to keep customers from churning
+- Use the findings to understand why customers are churning and develop a plan to lower customers from churning